-NOTICE IS HEREBY GIVEN that the annual meeting (the "Meeting") of the holders of common shares of the Corporation (the "Common Shares") will be held at 2:00 p.m.
-(Eastern Daylight Time) on Wednesday, May 1st, 2019 at the Fairmont The Queen Elizabeth, Viger Ballroom, 900, René-Lévesque Boulevard West, Montreal, Québec, Canada, H3B 4A5, for the following purposes:
+NOTICE IS HEREBY GIVEN that the virtual annual meeting (the "Meeting") of the holders of common shares of the Corporation (the "Common Shares") will be held at 2:00 PM (Eastern Daylight Time) on June 22, 2020, for the following purposes:

-- 1. To receive the Corporation's audited consolidated financial statements for the year ended December 31, 2018 and the independent auditor's report thereon; - 2.
+- 1. To receive the Corporation's audited consolidated financial statements for the year ended December 31, 2019 and the independent auditor's report thereon; - 2.
 To elect the Corporation's directors for the ensuing year; - 3.
-To appoint PricewaterhouseCoopers LLP as the Corporation's independent auditor for fiscal year 2019 and to authorize the directors to fix their remuneration; - 4.
-To approve the amended Deferred Share Unit Plan to allow for the settlement in common shares at the Company's discretion and to reserve 0.5% of common shares issued and outstanding for the plan, as more fully described in the accompanying management information circular; - 5.
-To consider and, if deemed advisable, adopt an advisory resolution accepting Osisko's approach to executive compensation, the full text of which is reproduced in the accompanying management information circular; and - 6.
+To appoint PricewaterhouseCoopers LLP as the Corporation's independent auditor for fiscal year 2020 and to authorize the directors to fix their remuneration; - 4.
+To approve the unallocated options and amendments to the Stock Option Plan; - 5.
+To approve amendments to the Employee Share Purchase Plan; - 6.
+To approve amendments to the Restricted Share Unit Plan; - 7.
+To approve the continuation of the Amended and Restated Shareholder Rights Plan, as more fully described in Schedule A of the Circular; - 8.
+To consider and, if deemed advisable, adopt an advisory resolution accepting Osisko's approach to executive compensation, the full text of which is reproduced in the accompanying management information circular; and - 9.
 To transact such other business as may properly be brought before the Meeting or at any adjournment thereof.

-Dated at Montréal, Québec, Canada this 21st day of March, 2019.
+Dated at Montréal, Québec, Canada this 8th day of May, 2020.